mauriciovigolo/keycloak-angular/README.md

 npm install keycloak-angular keycloak-js
 ```

-Note that `keycloak-js` is a peer dependency of Keycloak Angular.
-This allows greater flexibility of choosing the right version of the Keycloak client version for your project.
+Note that `keycloak-js` is a peer dependency of `keycloak-angular`.
+This allows greater flexibility of choosing the right version of the Keycloak client for your project.

 ### Versions